Houston rockets: Astros hit 5 HRs in 2nd, rout Red Sox 13-4

 AP Sports Writer

-BOSTON (AP) — Red Sox starter Nathan Eolvaldi needed just five pitches to get the Astros out in order in the first inning Tuesday night.
+BOSTON (AP) — The Astros tied the MLB record for most home runs in an inning, hitting five off Red Sox starter Nathan Eovaldi as part of a nine-run second to help Houston rout Boston 13-4 on Tuesday night.

-Houston responded by hitting five home runs off him as part of a nine-run second to tie the MLB record for most homers in an inning, ending his night on its way to routing Boston 13-4.

-Yordan Alvarez, Kyle Tucker, Jeremy Peña, Michael Brantley and Yuli Gurriel all went deep for the Astros, who set a franchise mark for homers in an inning.
+Yordan Alvarez, Kyle Tucker, Jeremy Peña, Michael Brantley and Yuli Gurriel all went deep for the Astros, who set a franchise mark for most home runs in an inning.
 It has happened seven other times in league history.

 Tucker added his second homer of the night and seventh of the season in the fourth inning – a grand slam off Tyler Danish — as Houston won for the 13th time in 15 games.

-“Just some days you’re swinging it,” Astros manager Dusty Baker said.
-“It was our day today.”

-José Urquidy (3-1) allowed 12 hits and four runs, including homers to Rafael Devers and J.D.
+José Urquidy (3-1) allowed 12 hits and four runs, including home runs to Rafael Devers and J.D.
 Martinez, but lasted five innings to record the victory.

 Eovaldi (1-2) became the third pitcher in major league history to surrender five homers in an inning, joining Chase Anderson (Sept.
 17, 2020 vs Yankees) and Michael Blazek (July 28, 2017 vs. Nationals).